matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 Patil, at LinkedIn, and Jeff Hammerbacher, at Facebook, noticed that they had a "new breed* of data analysts - these were scientists who could code.
 Thomas Davenport and Patil later described this phenomenon in a famous article "Data
 Scientist: The Sexiest Job of the 21st Century" {% cite davenport2012data %}.
 One section of the article is "Who are these people":

 > ... what data scientists do is make discoveries while swimming in data ...
 > At ease in the digital realm, they are able to bring structure to large
 > quantities of formless data and make analysis possible. ...
 Data scientists’
 > most basic, universal skill is the ability to write code.

-Most of these people had come to code through their scientific work:
+These were scientists who had worked on data in their own fields:

 > Some of the best and brightest data scientists are PhDs in esoteric fields
 > like ecology and systems biology.
 George Roumeliotis, the head of a data